metakeule/speccer/spec/spec.md

 After you edited the file, run

-    speccer -cmd comment -sec SCENARIOS -at 3 -author Jim -set temp.md
+    speccer -cmd comment -sec SCENARIO -at 3 -author Jim -set temp.md

-to set the comment of `Jim` on the 3rd paragraph of the SCENARIOS section to the content of the file `temp.md`.
+to set the comment of `Jim` on the 3rd paragraph of the SCENARIO section to the content of the file `temp.md`.

 ******